 To reduce the potential for emissions of ODSs, and comply with Section 608 of the Clean Air Act's Refrigerant Recycling Rule, Jefferson Lab utilizes EPA certified subcontractors and staff to perform all work involving ODS-containing refrigeration and air conditioning equipment on site.
 There is one ODS recovery machine on-site.
 The one remaining chlorofluorocarbon based chiller receives preventive and corrective maintenance by a qualified mechanical subcontractor to ensure optimal performance with minimal loss.
-An inventory of ODS containing equipment and annual usage onsite is submitted annually to the DOE (beginning in 2018).
+An inventory of ODS containing equipment and annual usage onsite is submitted annually to the DOE.

-3.3.2 GREENHOUSE GAS (GHG) EMISSIONS
+GREENHOUSE GAS (GHG) EMISSIONS

-During 2018, Jefferson Lab and DOE continued to assess GHG emissions.
+During 2019, Jefferson Lab and DOE continued to assess GHG emissions.
 Efforts to understand these various emissions allowed for the development of ways to minimize them.
 See "Department of Energy Executive Orders" section below.

-3.4 WATER QUALITY AND PROTECTION
+2.1.3 WATER QUALITY & PROTECTION

 Jefferson Lab complies with all water quality protection requirements and performs monitoring in compliance with applicable State water quality permits.
 Combinations of engineering and administrative controls are utilized to maintain groundwater quality during operations.
 Discharges to surface water are permitted under Jefferson Lab's Department of Environmental Quality (DEQ) Virginia Pollutant Discharge Elimination System (VPDES) Permit No. VA0089320.
 Outfall 001 consists of groundwater extracted from beneath Halls A, B and C; Outfall 002 consists of discharges from one of the site's cooling towers.
-Discharged wastewater flows to permitauthorized outfalls included in Jefferson Lab's environmental monitoring program.
+Discharged wastewater flows to permit-authorized outfalls included in Jefferson Lab's environmental monitoring program.